 One of my favorite part of keeping hens is watching them free range throughout the day.
 They are so fun to watch as they scratch around, chase bugs and wander through the yard.
 It’s fun to see their social dynamics, who hangs with who, which chicken is always left behind.
 I also have to admit my heart stops every time I see them writhing on the ground dust bathing.
 (I have learned NOT to run over every time thinking they’ve had a stroke).
 There are so many benefits to letting your chickens free range, you may be wondering if it is right for you.
-(Related Post: Chickens Take Dust Baths: But It Looks Like a Frenzy!)
+(Related Posts: Chickens Take Dust Baths: But It Looks Like a Frenzy! and Are Backyard Chickens Right For You?)

 Letting Your Chickens Free Range Is Good For Them